Cam Glenn: San Francisco 49ers

-After going unselected in 2019 NFL Draft, Glenn was signed by the San Francisco 49ers as an undrafted free agent on April 27, 2019.
+After going unselected in 2019 NFL draft, Glenn was signed by the San Francisco 49ers as an undrafted free agent on April 27, 2019.
 On May 15, Glenn was released by the team.

 Toronto Argonauts

 On October 22, 2019, Glenn was signed by the Toronto Argonauts to their practice roster.
 Glenn saw action in the team’s penultimate game that week against the Ottawa Redblacks.
+The 2020 CFL season was cancelled, and Glenn did not play in the 2021 season due to injury.
+He was released from the team on May 24, 2022.